Melbourne Travel Tips and Costs (2026): What to Budget + Where to Stay

 • Accommodation (per night):

-• Budget hotel: $170 We recommend the Atlantis Hotel.
-Have stayed here once and is very comfortable and affordable, plus it’s close to Southern Cross railway station.
+• Budget hotel: 110–170 We recommend the Atlantis Hotel.
+Have stayed here once and it is very comfortable and affordable, plus it’s close to Southern Cross railway station.

-• Mid-range: $280 For mid-range, we recommend Quest Southbank.
-Great location if you want to explore Southbank promenade and close to Crown Casino
+• Mid-range: 180–280 For mid-range, we recommend Quest Southbank – a great location if you want to explore Southbank promenade and be close to Crown Casino.

-• Upscale: $500+ For total luxury, you can’t go past the Park Hyatt Melbourne.
-Has been my favourite hotel for special occasions in Melbourne for many years.
-You won’t be disappointed.
+• Upscale: 300–500+ For total luxury, you can’t go past the Park Hyatt Melbourne.
+It has been my favourite hotel for special occasions in Melbourne for many years.

 Where To Stay In Melbourne